fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Other early converts: Abdullah ibn Masood, Uthman ibn Affan, Khabbab.

 ibn Masood as a youth worked as a shepherd for Uqba ibn Abu Mu'ayt.
 He first met prophet Muhammad ﷺ   and Abu Bakr while watching his flocks when they were "fleeing from the idolators".
 They asked him for milk, but Abdullah said he could not steal from his employer.
 According to Masʿūd, prophet Muhammad ﷺ   then asked for an unmated ewe and stroked its udder, whereupon milk poured out.
-Abdullah immediately asked to be taught "some of these words", and prophet Muhammad ﷺ   began to teach him the Qur'an.
+Abdullah immediately asked to be taught "some of these words", and prophet Muhammad ﷺ   began to teach him the Quran.
 Abdullah later said that he learned 70 suras from prophet Muhammad ﷺ  .

 </details><details><summary>